 What we’re talking about here is cold email outreach, a tactic that brings you new leads and sales opportunities.

-We can conclude that successful email outreach has to be very personal, personalized, and it absolutely shouldn’t be bland, generic, or come off as automated.
+We can conclude that successful cold email outreach has to be very personal, and personalized, and it absolutely shouldn’t be bland, generic, or come off as automated.

 In other words, if you send exactly the same message to a number of your cold leads, you can’t expect them to reply.

 But you have to automate it somehow, right?

 Yes, but MailChimp is a bad idea because of these two reasons that we discussed in the previous section.

 Luckily, we noticed this problem and built GrowMeOrganic to help you solve it.

 Why Should You Use GrowMeOrganic for Your Email Outreach?

 GrowMeOrganic is used for sending automated emails at scale.